Providing Specialized Care to Patients with Hepatitis C

 Through Hep C ECHO, you’ll learn about best practices and evidence-based treatments to help you improve long-term outcomes for Hep C patients and decrease costly referrals for common problems.

-Hep C ECHO clinics will meet year round beginning in December 2016 from noon to 1 p.m. on the first and third Fridays of the month.
+The Hep C ECHO meets year round beginning in December 2016 from noon to 1 p.m. on the first and third Fridays of the month.

 Topics for Case-Based Learning and Discussion Include: